igeller/CIM511/Journals/cim511 journals/02_18_2021_Reflecting_On_Pieces.md

 	- re-implement
 	- case study/ documentation (mostly reviewing the documents turned in for the class)
 3. Re-Presenting Art
-	- fnish the styling
+	- fnish the styling (should be finished by 02/19
-		- going to be given to someone to do user tests
+		- going to be given to someone to do user tests, will then need to update broken work
+	- implementation is already complete (may need to be tweaked)
+	- give a general ov
+4.

 IDEAS:
 -for this week talk about how you plan to actually add some more theory stuff